How can psychiatric care help me?

 Q. What is required when you have to have your Rx Authorized?

 A. Sometimes your insurance requires that your medical provider get your prescriptions authorized as well.
 They contact the pharmacy or fax us a form for the doctor to fill out.
-Often the doctor also has to speak to a care manger to convince them of the need for the medicine.
+Often the doctor also has to speak to a care manager to convince them of the need for the medicine - this is called a preauthorization request.

 Q. Can I increase/decrease or stop my medication at will?